vethackathon2025/gitmcp-context/README.md

 ## Contact & Support

 - **GitHub Issues:** [Report bugs or request features](https://github.com/vethackathon2025/gitmcp-context/issues)
-- **Email:** [Add contact email if applicable]
 - **Veterans in Crisis:** Call 988 then press 1, or text 838255

 ---

 **Built with ❤️ for veterans by veterans and allies**

-*"Your service gave you incredible skills—our job is to help you translate them into civilian success."*
+> *"Your service gave you incredible skills—our job is to help you translate them into civilian success."*
-— Victor Stirling
+> — Victor Stirling